simplerdf/simplerdf/README.md

 #### Attention: this library is _work in progress_

-The idea is that RDF should be as easy as playing with JSON objects.
+> The future simplest RDF library ever

-In other words, once we create SimpleRDF objects we can get/set their properties easy peasy.
+RDF should be as easy as playing with JSON objects.
+Getting and setting should be easy peasy.

 Read the original blog post: [_Towards the future RDF Library_](http://nicola.io/future-rdf/2015/)